Maximal non-compactness of embeddings between sequence spaces: Introduction

 The paper is structured as follows.
 In the next section we collect all relevant definitions and fix notation.
 In Section~\ref{S:results} we state and prove our first array of main results.
 We focus here on embeddings between general sequence spaces which are endowed at least with a quasi-norm.
 More precisely, we offer here a sufficient condition for the maximal non-compactness of an embedding between two sequence spaces included into $c_0$, an analogous result concerning rearrangement-invariant lattices, and also a sufficient condition for such an embedding to avoid maximal non-compactness.
 In our approach to the latter problem we employ the recent concept of \textit{span} of an embedding.

 We then turn our attention to \textit{Lorentz sequence spaces}, which are collections of sequences determined by the two-parameter scale of Lorentz functionals.
-It is known that the Lorentz functional is always a quasinorm, which in very special cases turns to a norm or is equivalent to a norm.
+It is known that the Lorentz functional is always a quasinorm, which in some special cases turns to a norm or is equivalent to a norm.
 Lorentz spaces constitute a very interesting collection of sequence spaces, even slightly richer than their companions containing functions (note that, for example, spaces $\ell^{\infty,q}$ with finite $q$ are nontrivial).
+Let us recall that Lorentz function spaces have been treated in various monographs, see e.g.~\cite{BS87,Pic:13,Ste:71}.

 In order to enable application of our general results to Lorentz spaces, we begin by showing that, for an arbitrary combination of $p,q \in[1,\infty]$ such that $\min\{p,q\} < \infty$, the space $\ell^{p,q}$ is a subset of $c_{0}$ by some elementary means.
 Next, we concentrate on characterizing the inclusions $\ell^{p_{1},q_{1}} \hookrightarrow \ell^{p_{2},q_{2}}$ between the Lorentz sequence spaces depending on the values of $p_1, p_{2}$ and $q_{1}, q_{2}$.
-Here, our point of departure are inequalities and inclusions mentioned in \cite{Kato76}, which we extend and fill in details to complete the proofs and give a comprehensive picture.
+Here, our point of departure are inequalities and inclusions mentioned in \cite{Kato76}, which we extend and fill in detail to complete the proofs and give a comprehensive picture.
 In most cases, we furthermore determine the exact values of the norms of the identity operators between these spaces.
 This knowledge is very useful in our last set of results, in which we determine whether embedding relations between Lorentz sequence spaces are maximally non-compact.